djaqua/SEAM/README.md

 * Stop relying on /root/seam.conf -- use Webmin configuration stuff
 * Cancel/Proceed/Init paradigm may be simplified with a nested if-statement which can also help with the perl execution failures
+* Clean up headers and links for all pages

 Functional Requirements
 =======================